ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 {: #hcx_considerations-esxi-servers}

 The HCX service mesh target cluster cannot have more than 51 VMware ESXi servers.
 HCX requires eight IP addresses in the vMotion subnet from the service mesh target cluster.
 Because of this requirement, if the number of ESXi servers exceeds 51, no IP addresses in the vMotion subnet are available for HCX.

-For existing {{site.data.keyword.vcf-auto-short}} with NSX-V instances, the service mesh target cluster is the default cluster.
-{: note}

 ### Requirements on firewall rules
 {: #hcx_considerations-firewall}